-Hint: The ship has six staterooms known by insiders as "The Secret Porthole Rooms."
+Hint: The ship has six cabins known by insiders as "secret porthole rooms."
 They aren't secret at all, but they are a great bargain.
-They are staterooms all the way forward on Deck 5 that have portholes that are -- to varying degrees -- obstructed, and they are sold at the cost of the most expensive inside stateroom.
-Staterooms 5020, 5022, 5520 and 5522 have virtually nothing blocking the windows except rails and a pulley; 5024 and 5524 are almost completely blocked with barrels.
-Still, if you are considering an inside stateroom but would love the light of day for no extra charge, these cabins are your best bet.
+They are cabins all the way forward on Deck 5 with portholes that are obstructed to varying degrees, and they're sold at the cost of the most expensive inside cabin.
+Cabins 5020, 5022, 5520 and 5522 have virtually nothing blocking the windows, except rails and a pulley; 5024 and 5524 are almost completely blocked with barrels.
+Still, if you're considering an inside cabin but would love the light of day for no extra charge, these are your best bet.

 Interior: There are two variations of interior cabins: Standard Inside and Deluxe Inside.
 Standard Inside cabins -- found on Decks 2, 5, 6 and 7 -- are 184 square feet and can fit up to four passengers, except for those on Deck 2, which sleep only up to three.
 Deluxe Inside cabins offer all the same amenities but add more space (214 square feet).